dirkkelly/dirkkelly/brews/saison-ale/4/_posts/2014-01-08-fretting-over-nil.md

 more in my blog (there's a draft lurking in there somewhere already).

 I'm off to Japan tomorrow night, I'll be quiet until I'm back (around the 20th).

+If you'd like to join me for a tasting, or just want to know more, leave a comment below!